kasteelion/promptbuilder/data/characters/kassandra_lykaios.md

-### Kassandra
+### Kassandra Lykaios

 **Photo:** [kassandra_photo.png]
-**Tags:** Greek, Greek-inspired, athlete, warrior, agile, strong, focused, independent, female **Summary:** Kassandra is a storm of agile strength and focused intensity.
+**Tags:** Greek, athlete, dynamic, agile, strong, focused, independent, female **Summary:** Kassandra Lykaios is a storm of agile strength and focused intensity.
 She possesses the lethal elegance of a well-balanced blade—capable of both immense power and delicate precision.
 Her presence is electric, charged with the energy of someone who is always prepared for the next challenge.
-She moves with an effortless, panther-like grace, her athletic frame a testament to a life of perpetual motion and iron discipline.
+She moves with an effortless, panther-like grace, her athletic frame a testament to a life of perpetual motion.
 **Gender:** F

 **Appearance:**